 Each one is a little different from the other.

-Out of all of them the Winter Whites are the rarest.
+Out of all of them the Winter White hamsters are the rarest.
 Most pet stores will not have them.

 What You Need to Know about Winter White Dwarf Hamster